Kuanhao-Chao/LiftOn/docs/source/index.rst

 LiftOn's limitation
 ==================================
-LiftOn's chaining algorithm currently only utilizes miniprot alignment results to fix the Liftoff annotation.
-However, it has the potential to expand its capabilities to chain together multiple protein-based annotation files.
+LiftOn's *chaining algorithm* currently only utilizes miniprot alignment results to fix the Liftoff annotation.
+However, it has the potential to expand its capabilities to chain together multiple protein-based annotation files or aasembled RNA-Seq transcripts.

-The LiftOn chaining algorithm now does not support multi-threading.
+The LiftOn *chaining algorithm* now does not support multi-threading.
 This functionality stands as our next targeted feature on the development horizon!

 |